khale/iit-cs562-s22-site/index.md

 [IIT](https://iit.edu).
 This course is for graduates and advanced undergraduates in Computer Science.

 ## Course Communication
-We'll be using [Discord](https://discord.gg/dXuteHWX) for course communication.
+We'll be using Discord for course communication (see Blackboard for link).

 ## Books
 The following book is the only required textbook for this course.
 If you plan